iamjoshgilman/DShieldKickStarter/README.md

 ### Cron Jobs
 The script automatically sets up cron jobs for:
 - **Daily Backups**: The backup script is scheduled to run daily at 3:00 AM.
-- **Log Rotation**: If you choose to add log rotation, it will archive and rotate the logs monthly.
+- **Log Rotation**: Will archive and rotate the logs monthly.
 - **SCP Transfer (if enabled)**: If SCP is enabled, it is scheduled to transfer backups at 4:00 AM daily.

 ## File Structure
 The main files included in this project are:
-- `honeypot_backup.sh`: Main script that handles the setup, backups, and optional SCP transfers.
+- `honeypot_backup.sh`: The script handles the setup, backups, and optional SCP transfers.
 - `scp_backup.sh`: Automatically generated script for SCP transfer if enabled.
-- `backup.sh`: Handles the actual backup process for log and home directory data.
+- `backup.sh`: Handles the log and home directory data backup process.

 ### Directory Structure
 The script creates the following directories if they do not exist: